 Try your hand at constructing a sandy kingdom while building a sandcastle at the Salt Plains National Wildlife Refuge in Jet.
 The salt plains are not only a great place for family fun, but are also one of the only places to dig for selenite crystals in the world.

-Visit Quartz Mountain Paddle Boats & Mini Golf in the Quartz Mountain Resort and Quartz Mountain Fun Park in Lone Wolf for classic summer family fun.
+Visit Quartz Mountain Paddle & Putt near Quartz Mountain State Park and Quartz Mountain Fun Park in Lone Wolf for classic summer family fun.
 Test your luck on a miniature golf course, cool off by playing on the bumper boats and enjoy carnival style rides and food.

 Your one-stop shop for fun on Grand Lake is at H2O Sports Rental in Grove.
 Conveniently located at Candlewyck Cove Resort, they have everything you need to get high speed thrills on the water including jet skis, pontoon boats, runabouts, ski boats, tubes and wakeboards.